KelvinHere/Yoga_Milestone_4/README.md

 - On small screens the instructor profile is vertically stacked with a small profile image and purchased lessons underneath
 - Larger screens the instructor profile is layed out horizontally with a larger profile image and purchased lessons underneath

+### Instructor created lesons page

+This page gives a list of lessons the logged in instructor has created , they are prompted "You have not created any lessons yet" if they have made none.
+'Create new lesson' button available under the list of lessons.
+Each created lesson has its own card with the lesson image, title, rating, price, short description, edit and delete button.

+- **Functionality**
+- 'Edit' button takes instructor to a pre-filled form with the completed lesson data in it, this can be edited and submitted to update the lesson.
+- 'Delete' button deletes the lesson from the database
+    - After lesson is deleted, the a method is called in the instructors `UserProfile` to update the amount of lessons they have created
+- 'Create new lesson' button takes the instructor to a form that will create a new lesson if submitted
+    - After lesson is created the lesson finds out how many lessons were made by this instructor can passes it to the instructor profile method `_update_lesson_count()`
+- Instructor cant make two lessons with the same name
+- Instructor can make a lesson with the same name as another instructor to prevent 'name reserving'
+- **Responsiveness**
+- On small screens the instructor profile is vertically stacked with a small profile image and purchased lessons underneath
+- Larger screens the instructor profile is layed out horizontally with a larger profile image and purchased lessons underneath

+### Basket page

+The basket page shows cards of items added to the basket with image, title, instructor, price and a delete button.
+The Total, any discount and grand total are shown with a prompt of how much more they need to spend to avail of a discount if they have not reached that amount yet.
+Finally a checkout button at the bottom.

+- **Functionality**
+    - A button stlyed as a red trash can icon will remove the item from the basket
+    - The checkout button will take the user to the checkout page ready for card payment
+- **Responsiveness**
+    - The table resizes its self to fit nicely on any size screen over 300px wide.

+### Checkout page

+The checkout page displays a the total that will be charged to the user and how many items they are buying, for example "Total: €8.99 \ For 2 items"
+A form asks for a full name and email-address where a confirmation email will be sent and a card number.

+- **Functionality**
+    - Email address has to be valid format
+    - Card details are checked on the fly and any error message from invalid input is displayed below
+    - 'Complete order' button starts the process of placing the order through Stripe and unlocking the lesson for the user
+    - See checkout testing in testing.md for information on webhooks used to validate order
+    - 'Back to basket' button takes the user back to their basket
+    - If an order fails to process the user is given the error message that the order failed and they were not charged
+- **Responsiveness**
+    - On larger screens the checkout window sits on top of a blured yoga studio image as there is little information on this screen and having it all white was too jarring.
+    - On smaller screens the checkout window takes the full screen

+### Checkout success page

+The checkout success page tells the user their order was successful and gives them their order information of, name, email, order number, total, discount if applicable.
+Also a list of all items ordered with buttons to start these lessons

+- **Functionality**
+    - Using django signals each lesson item that is purchased will automatically create a subscription for that lesson so the user can find it easily and begin right away
+    - "Begin" button on each bought lesson item will start that purchased lesson
+- **Responsiveness**

+Regarging signals, if for any reason an `OrderLineItem` (the database entry that shows a lesson has been purchased by a user) is or has to be deleted, a signal (pre_delete) is used to delete the subscriptions that user may have for the lesson.

 #### Database